zrcni/shared-javascript-modules-docker/README.md

 ```

 ## module aliases
+Each application defines their own module aliases, because one application might use JS without any transpilation, another one might use Babel+Webpack and a third one might use TypeScript.

-By default requiring shared modules would be required like this:
+By default, requiring shared modules would be required like this:
 ```js
 const test = require('../../shared/utils/test')
 ```